DeityAG/ObfusQAte/README.md

    - You can load these prompts into an LLM to replicate or extend the obfuscation process.

 2. **Explore the Dataset**
-   - The `ObfusQAte-Dataset/ObfusQA.csv` file contains 1024 examples (base question + three obfuscated variants).
+   - The `ObfusQAte-Dataset/ObfusQA.csv` file contains 1024 examples (base question + three obfuscated (NEI, DI and CO) variants.
    - Each row represents a single question and its obfuscations, verified by human annotators.

 3. **Research & Development**